Hi! I am so happy you’re here.

 Over the years we took many trips to visit my Babcia.
 I used to play on the playground at the Vidyalayam (school).
 I remember visiting Kailash temple overlooking the Blue Ridge Mountains and being in awe of the deities.
 The murtis of Lord Krishna, Parashakti, Lord Ganesh, and Lord Siva seemed so big.

-The Journey to Yogaville
+The Path to Yogaville

 After my Babcia left her body in 2018, I felt called to return to Yogaville.
 In July of 2019 I attended a Bhakti Yoga Retreat with my late friend Natalie.
 The weekend immersion was led by Seán Johnson & The Wild Lotus Band.
 This was my introduction to Bhakti, the yoga of devotion.
 I could feel the spiritual radiating energy of the ashram and every moment full of presence.